 Play Action Word Charades

-In first grade, kids commonly learn to tell the difference between nouns and verbs.
+In kindergarten, kids commonly learn to tell the difference between nouns and verbs.
 While they may learn quickly to tell you the “definition” of each—by saying something along the lines of “a verb is an action word,” a full understanding usually takes more time.
 Here's a fun skill-boosting game to try at home, or even at a party.

 What You Need: